 - Allowing greater flexibility in the use of time off.

 - Focusing on employee wellness.
-(National RTAP’s Healthy Habits: Reducing Stress and Fatigue and Increasing your Energy technical brief is a tool for helping your employees in this area.)
+(National RTAP’s Healthy Habits: Reducing Stress and Fatigue and Increasing your Energy technical brief is a tool for helping employees in this area.)

 - Improving communication, including use of mentors.